newrelic/newrelic-integration-e2e-action/README.md

 ### NRQL

-A list of NRQLs that will be checked in NROne, it can be any query and will fail if the result is nil.
+A list of NRQLs that will be checked in NROne, it can be any query and will fail if the result is nil or if it does not match an optional expected result.

 ## Support